drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Results for a widely used commercial instrument.
-The following are fluorescent lamp spectra collected with a popular commercial CCD spectrometer.
-While this is not  a model that is currently offered by the manufacturer, it is widely availabe on ebay and it is still cited in in reports involving quantitative results.
-One recent example compares the effectiveness of sun screens.
+The following are fluorescent lamp spectra collected with another popular commercial CCD spectrometer, the Flame-S. While this is not  a model that is currently offered by the manufacturer, it is widely availabe on ebay and it is still cited in in reports involving quantitative results.
+One recent publication uses this instrument to compare the effectiveness of sun screens.

-The manufacturer of this instrument claims a "corrected linearity" of better than 99.8%.
-The correction is a simple  polynomial in intensity with user specified order and coefficients, i.e. the correct intensity at pixel "*p*" is I<sub>p</sub>' = a<sub>0</sub> + a<sub>1</sub>I<sub>p</sub> + a<sub>2</sub>I<sub>p</sub><sup>2</sup> +  ...
+The manufacturer claims a "corrected linearity" of better than 99.8%.
+The correction is a simple  polynomial in intensity with user specified order and coefficients, i.e. the correct intensity at pixel "*p*" is I<sub>p,c</sub> = a<sub>0</sub> + a<sub>1</sub>I<sub>p</sub> + a<sub>2</sub>I<sub>p</sub><sup>2</sup> +  ...

-We might note also that the correction requires that the signal at each pixel is independent of other pixels and monotonically increasing with increasing light intensity.
-Therefore, it remains to be determined whether the correction is valid and accordingly we do not apply the correction in this study.
+We might note that the correction requires that the signal at each pixel is independent of other pixels and monotonically increasing with increasing light intensity.
+Therefore, it remains to be determined whether the correction is effective or valid.
+Therefore we need to look at the raw output.

-In the folling it is easy to see that (a) the peak heights are not proportional to exposure time, and (b) relative peak hights vary with exposure time.
-Looking at the data closely we also see that the response is not monotonic.
+In the following it is easy to see that (a) the peak heights are not proportional to exposure time, and (b) relative peak hights vary with exposure time.
+And, looking at the data closely it seems the response might not be monotonic.

 <p align="center">
 <img src="Images/Seabreeze_linearity.jpg" alt="Commercial Spectrometer" width="40%" height="auto">